euougo/100-days-of-code/log.md

 **Today's Progress**: Today I've worked on Random Quote Machine project, most I've used HTML, CSS and Javascript.

 **Thoughts**: Random results are only funny to debug when it is working as expected.

+### Day 31: January 7, 2021

+**Today's Progress**: Today I've worked on Random Quote Machine project, most I've used HTML, CSS and Javascript.

+**Thoughts**: Random results are only funny to debug when it is working as expected.

+### Day 32: January 8, 2021

+**Today's Progress**: Today I've worked on A Markdown Previewer project From FreeCodeCamp, most I've used HTML, CSS and Javascript again.

+**Thoughts**: Some days I think that I could did more but some things doesn't work as expected.